kacieh80/TornadoTalk/README.md

 * Select "Browser Key"
 * Click "Create" (Leaving the text box blank)

 Now you have an api key that you can put into application/main.py for the api_key variable.
-You will also need to have:
+If you are on Windows and are not setup w/ Python or virtualenv, please follow the instructions further down this page.
+For the mac and linux users these things are fairly simple to install:

 * Python3
 * pip